michaeldeane62/beny_wifi/README.md

 **Using HACS**
 - Click three dots in the upper right corner of HACS.
 - From the menu, select Custom Repositories
-- Paste link to this repository to Repository field
+- Paste link of this repository to Repository field
 - Select "integration" to Type field
-- Find Beny Wifi from the list of integrations
+- Find and install Beny Wifi from the list of integrations
 - Restart Home Assistant

 **Manually**